elzekool/talk-starting-with-progressive-webapps/slides.md

 ---
 # Push Notifications, workflow

-Below a typical flow of functions/events is shown for the Push Notification functionality:
+Below a typical flow of functions/events is shown for the Push Notification functionality.
+Visible is that `Push` and `Notification` are different API's:

 .width-100[![Push API flow](images/push-flow.png)]